RedSecurity/power-ffuf/README.md

 # power-ffuf
-Power FFUF is Very Fast and Powerful Web Fuzzer<br/>Power FFUF uses ffuf and hakrawler to scan<br/>power ffuf is in some cases better and easier than ffuf, although it does not have some of the options of ffuf
+Power FFUF is Very Fast and Powerful Web Fuzzer<br/>Power FFUF uses ffuf and hakrawler to scan<br/>Power FFUF is in some cases better and easier than ffuf, although it does not have some of the options of ffuf
 ## installation
 1. Install Golang
 2. Run the command below